AlanCunningham/rain-notifier/README.md

 (rain_notifier_venv) $ pip install -r requirements.txt
 ```
 - Open settings.py and enter your:
-  - Your Dark Sky API key
+  - Your Pirate Weather API key
   - Latitude
   - Longitude
   - Preferred units of measurement

-Units of measurement options, from https://darksky.net/dev/docs:
+Units of measurement options, from the old Dark Sky docs:
 ```
 auto: automatically select units based on geographic location
 ca: same as si, except that windSpeed is in kilometers per hour